 Because of vendor lock-in or outdated architecture, extracting or synchronizing information from legacy systems can be difficult and expensive.
 As a result, critical business data remains trapped within isolated applications.

-To deal with this issue, you can review some Australia’s ERP recommendations to leverage the most advanced business systems in the market.
+To deal with this issue, you can review some of Australia’s ERP recommendations to leverage the most advanced business systems in the market.

 Even when companies adopt modern software, data silos can still form if systems do not share compatible data structures or communication standards.